liquidctl/liquidctl/docs/kraken-x2-m2-guide.md

 _Changed in 1.9.0: the firmware version is now reported after initialization._

-All device should be (re)initialized after the system boots or resumes from a suspended state, or if there have been hardware changes.
+All devices should be (re)initialized after the system boots or resumes from a suspended state, or if there have been hardware changes.

 ```